 - 1. If medication can be dispensed at home by changing around when the medication is given or by the parent doing so at drop off or pick up time, we will require that you do so.
 Therefore, only medications which need to be dispensed throughout the day (3 or more times a day) or mid day, are dispensed at the school. - 2.
-In order to manage the medications in a systematic way, we ask that parents conform whenever possible to our policy of 11 AM or 3PM. - 3.
+In order to manage the medications in a systematic way, we ask that parents conform whenever possible to our policy of 11 AM or 3PM - 3.
 "As Needed Medications": From time to time, a medication may need to be administered when certain symptoms emerge, in which case the parent must note "as needed" and clearly describe the symptoms. - 4.
-Parents must submit a medication request electronically using an app found on the parent portal, on the weekly email blast, or here.
-Most of these requests are automatically approved if the request follows our standard guidelines and you will get an immediate email notification as such.
-These approvals should be printed and brought to the Front Desk and the medication. - 5.
+Parents must submit a medication form (form can be provided by request to the campus). - 5.
 As a general rule, the school does not dispense over the counter medications, unless prescribed by the physician.
-This includes fever reducing medications (because they can mask a fever), homeopathic medications (due to frequency), and OTC cough medication (unless there is a doctors note). - 6.
+This includes fever reducing medications (because they can mask a fever), homeopathic medications (due to frequency), and OTC cough medication (unless there is a doctor's note). - 6.
 If we have to change the time we are dispensing the medication (e.g. child was sleeping, etc), we must get updated written authorization from the parent (an email is fine). - 7.
 We must discard medications that do not get picked up.
 Of course, we will try to reach out to you first!